 That is why many parents will go to extreme lengths within a child custody case to help ensure that their case is strengthened as much as possible while their opposing parent is weakened.
 Much of the time, this means that parents will look for every opportunity to present their case's strong suits while pointing out the weak components of their opposing parent's case.
 There isn't anything wrong with this, and it should be expected to take place in your child custody case as well.
 You can plan with your attorney ahead of time to ensure that you are not caught flatfooted when it comes to allegations in the evidence presented by your opposing party.

 It also happens with regularity in child custody cases that accusations of drug or alcohol abuse will occur.
 The simple truth is that these types of allegations arise because there are problems that some parents have with drug and alcohol abuse.
 Just because you hear about a drug or alcohol abuse allegation involving a child custody matter does not mean that the allegation is unfounded or made up.
 It probably just means That there has been a history of drug or alcohol use to some extent in the past.

-To hear about other people, go through problems like this in their child custody case is one thing, but it is entirely different from having to go through accusations about alcohol abuse on your own.
+To hear about other people, going through problems like this in their child custody cases is one thing, but it is entirely different from having to go through accusations of alcohol abuse on your own.
 If you are going through an issue right now and have an alcohol abuse allegation presented to you, how would you proceed?
 Would you know what to do about the allegation and how to respond in kind?
 Do you have an alcohol addiction or abuse problem that needs to be dealt with professionally?
 These are the sort of questions that I would ask myself were I in your position.

 What issues would alcohol abuse impact within a child custody case?